missionpinball/mpf-docs/hardware/pkone/drivers.rst

 Adjusting the coil's pulse times still assumes that 100% power will be applied to that coil during that pulse time.

-However, Penny K Pinball PKONE controllers allow you to specify the power that's applied to the coil during the initial pulse time.
+Penny K Pinball PKONE controllers allow you to specify the power that's applied to the coil during the initial pulse time.
 This is similar to the :doc:`/mechs/coils/hold_power`, except it applies to the initial pulse time instead of the extended hold time.